 - Change your social media profile and cover photos to show that you stand with NNEDV as we remember those who have lost their lives and celebrate those who have survived.

-- Join NNEDV's newly-launched book club, Reader with a Cause, on Goodreads!
+- Join NNEDV's book club, Reader with a Cause, on Goodreads!
 Many of today's most popular books raise issues that are connected to domestic violence, sexual assault, or stalking -- creating the perfect opportunity to discus the importance of these issues with our friends, families, and coworkers.
 Join us as we read and discuss equality, empowerment, and violence against women as it appears in contemporary literature.

 Technology helps victims and their children successfully flee violent batterers, stalkers and rapists.
 But what millions don't realize is the dangerous and potentially lethal sides of various technologies in the hands of abusers and perpetrators.
 NNEDV's Safety Net: Safe & Strategic Technology Project addresses how technology impacts the safety, privacy, accessibility, and civil rights of victims by: